 Members, there have been a lot of changes in the past few months due to the pandemic.
 In order to stay safe, you have been relying on drive thru lanes, appointments, and technology to manage your money.
 We know that has been frustrating and challenging for many of you, and we want to say thank you for the patience you have shown in adjusting to this temporary way of doing business.

 What You'll See in Our Branches

 As stated above, we are taking steps to make sure you will be safe should you need to come into a branch, although we still strongly recommend using drive thru lanes and remote options when possible.
 We have implemented the Tennessee Pledge guidelines in all lobbies and have hand sanitizer and masks available.
-Note that masks are required in all branches as mandated by the Hamilton County Health Department.
+Note that masks are still encouraged in all branches as recommended by the Hamilton County Health Department.
 You will also notice plastic “sneeze guards” set up in our offices and teller lines to protect both you and our staff.

 Again, thank you for your patience and grace in the midst of change.
 We are proud to be part of this resilient community.